arcus-azure/arcus/community/blog/2021-07 The power of Arcus secret store/README.md

 ## Plug & play

-Our secret store is very easily to set up.
-All it requires is a single call to register the store `ConfigureSecretStore`, after that you can immediately use our `ISecretProvider` interface abstraction throughout your application.
+Our secret store is very easy to set up.
+All that is required is defining what your secret store looks like through `ConfigureSecretStore`, after that you can immediately use our `ISecretProvider` interface abstraction throughout your application.

 ```csharp
 using Arcus.Security.Core;